What are the general differences in cost between contested and uncontested divorces?

 Does adultery affect a divorce case?

 Yes, adultery can affect a divorce.
-Not only is adultery a ground for divorce, it is also a factor in determining alimony.
+Not only is adultery a ground for divorce, but it is also a factor in determining alimony.

 Can the court make a decision on where a primary parent lives in a custody case?